gasparesganga/gasparesganga.com/labs/postgis-normalize-geometry/index.md

 SELECT normalize_geometry(t.geom, 0.5, 0.5, 0.005, 0.0001) FROM my_table;
 ```

-Those will successfully normalize geometries like:
+They will successfully normalize geometries like:

 ```sql
 LINESTRING(0 0, 2 2, 0 4, -5 4, 0 4.001, 2 6)